CryptoGirls/trx-airdrop-stake/README.md

 - sraddress: Super Representative's address.
 This field is mandatory ONLY if you want to give a bonus to the SR's voters
 - owneraddress: The addres from where the TRX payments will be broadcasted
 - node: node where you get data
 - nodepay: node used for payments.
 It's recommended to change the nodepay to http://127.0.0.1:9000 after clone and install Rovak's docker containers repo (Please see the details in dependencies section).
-If you won't use the docker, don't change the nodepay but we strongly recommend to use a smaller wallet from which to send the tokens because it can be compromised.
+If you won't use the docker, don't change the nodepay but we strongly recommend to use a smaller wallet from which to send the TRX because it can be compromised.
 - amount: total amount of TRX to distribute (bonuses will be included in this amount)
 - percentagebonusforvoters: percentage you want to give as bonus to the SR's voters; 0 for no bonuses
 - minpayout: the minimum amount for a payout, up to 6 decimals.